lsj5031/Hoppy-Whisper/SMOKE_TEST.md

-# Parakeet Smoke Test Checklist
+# Hoppy Whisper Smoke Test Checklist

-This document provides a comprehensive smoke test checklist for verifying the Parakeet build on a clean Windows VM.
+This document provides a comprehensive smoke test checklist for verifying the Hoppy Whisper build on a clean Windows VM.

 ## Prerequisites